elliottsj/nextjs-vercel-pnpm-issue/README.md

 ### Proposed fix

-(link PR) is proposed to fix this issue.
+[#20949](https://github.com/vercel/next.js/pull/20949) is proposed to fix this issue.
 Look at the [fix](https://github.com/elliottsj/nextjs-vercel-pnpm-issue/tree/fix) branch for a demonstration.